Today in Middle Eastern history: the 8 March Revolution (1963)

 If you’re interested in history and foreign affairs, Foreign Exchanges is the newsletter for you!
 Sign up for free today for regular updates on international news and US foreign policy, delivered straight to your email inbox, or subscribe and unlock the full FX experience:

 As with Iraq’s 1963 “Ramadan Revolution,” which preceded and helped to inspire the event we’re here to discuss today, Syria’s “8 March Revolution” is a military coup that got rebranded by the successful coup plotters.
-However, just as the “Ramadan Revolution” had a fair amount of civilian support—mostly from middle class Iraqis who were displeased with Prime Minister Abd al-Karim Qasim’s ad hoc relationship with the Iraqi Communist Party—this incident also drew support among the Syrian middle class and the peasantry.
+However, just as the “Ramadan Revolution” had a fair amount of civilian support—mostly from middle class Iraqis who were displeased with Prime Minister Abd al-Karim Qasim’s ad hoc relationship with the Iraqi Communist Party—this incident drew support from the Syrian middle class, along with the Syrian peasantry.
 As in the case of the Iraqi coup the previous month, this Syrian coup brought the Baath Party to power.
 Unlike what happened in Iraq, where the Baathists were soon purged from government only to return later, in Syria’s case the Baath Party remained in power, albeit with some changes along the way, right up to the present day.

 On March 8, 1963, the coup plotters made their move according to plan.
-They seized control of two major military bases near Damascus, Kiswah and Qatana, before entering Damascus itself and seizing control of the government and media outlets.
+They took over two major military bases near Damascus, Kiswah and Qatana, before entering Damascus itself and seizing control of the government and media outlets.
 A young-ish Hafez al-Assad led a small unit that captured the Dumayr airbase near Damascus, which surrendered even though Assad himself later admitted that he probably couldn’t have taken the facility by combat with the force he had with him.
-It wasn’t a bloodless coup, but neither did it devolve into open conflict.
+The coup didn’t escalate into a full scale military conflict, but neither could it have been termed bloodless.
 Some 820 people were killed during the coup itself and more were executed later.
 However, Kudsi was not one of them.
 He was allowed to leave the country and eventually wound up living in Jordan.

 The coup plotters set about forming a government, appointing Baath Party higher up Salah al-Din al-Bitar as prime minister and creating a joint military-civilian “National Council for the Revolutionary Command” to assume executive powers.
 They released from prison one of the leaders of the failed 1962 Nasserist coup, Luʾay al-Atassi, and named him first the head of the council, then president.
-Several senior leaders of the Baathist military branch, including Muhammad Umran, Amin al-Hafiz, and Salah Jadid, gave themselves hefty promotions—none more so than Assad, who wound up in charge of the entire Syrian air force.
+Several senior leaders of the Baathist military branch, including Muhammad Umran, Amin al-Hafiz, and Salah Jadid, gave themselves hefty promotions—none heftier than Assad’s, which put him in charge of the entire Syrian air force.
 Things were looking good, until they weren’t.

 The NCRC had a fatal flaw built into it from the moment the Baathists reached out to the Nasserist faction for support.
 In a way they had to do this, because unlike the Iraqi Baath Party the Syrian Baathists in the party’s military command hadn’t done nearly enough to build support for the coup outside of the military.
 So instead of relying on, say, civilian militias to bolster their ranks, they had to turn to other unhappy elements within the Syrian military.
 But while the Baathist officers and the Nasserist officers were both unhappy with Kudsi’s government, they didn’t want the same things for Syria’s future.
 The Nasserists, obviously, wanted a reunion with Nasser’s Egypt, a revival of the UAR.
-The Baathists, who had seen that movie already and didn’t like the ending, resisted.
-When Nasserists and pro-UAR Baathists negotiated a deal to create a federation that included Egypt and Iraq (under Nasser’s overall leadership of course), in April, the Baathists balked and wound up purging dozens of Nasserists and other non-Baathists from the new government.
+The Baathists, who had seen that movie already and didn’t care for the ending, resisted.
+When Nasserists and other pro-UAR elements (including some civilian Baathist leaders like Bitar) negotiated a deal to create a federation that included Egypt and Iraq (under Nasser’s overall leadership of course), in April, the Baathists balked and wound up purging dozens of Nasserists and other non-Baathists from the new government.

 These tensions culminated in another attempted Nasserist coup, which failed just as the previous one had.
 Hundreds of people were killed in the attempt and 27 Nasserist officers were executed for their trouble.
 At this point Atassi resigned as president and was replaced by Baathist officer Amin al-Hafiz.
-The failed coup represented the last hurrah for Nasserism in Syria and the last gasp of Nasser’s dead UAR.
+The failed coup represented the last hurrah for Nasserism in Syria and the last gasp for Nasser’s dead UAR.
 The Egyptian president went on a rhetorical rampage against the Baathists, to little avail.
-In one of the more pathetic episodes of his career, Nasser refused to retire the “United Arab Republic” name, but it only applied to Egypt until Anwar Sadat finally did away with it in 1971.
+In one of the sadder episodes of his career, Nasser went to his death having steadfastly refused to retire the “United Arab Republic” name.
+Despite its pretensions of grandeur, the “United Arab Republic” comprised only Egypt until Anwar Sadat finally did away with the concept in 1971.